 Hannah has funded healthcare for 162 patients in 14 countries.

-Starlex is a student from Haiti.
-He lives with his parents and two younger brothers in Cap Haitien, a city in northern Haiti.
-His father is a taxi driver.
-He is in the second grade and likes going to school and playing with his friends.
-Starlex has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Starlex will fly to Canada to receive treatment.
-On April 1st, he will undergo cardiac surgery, during which surgeons will close the hole in his heart with a patch, and remove the muscular blockage from his valve.
-Another organization, The Herbie Fund, is contributing $25,000 to pay for surgery.
-Starlex's family also needs help to fund the costs of surgery prep and transport.
+Jess is a sweet 2-year-old from Haiti.
+He lives with his parents on a small island off the western coast; his parents are both farmers.
+Jess has a cardiac condition called Tetralogy of Fallot.
+This condition involves several related defects including a hole between two chambers of the heart, and a muscular blockage of one of the valves.
+The life-saving care that Jess needs is not available in Haiti, so he'll need to fly to the Dominican Republic to receive treatment.
+There, on June 28th, he will undergo cardiac surgery during which doctors will close the hole in his heart with a patch, and remove the blockage from the valve.
+Our medical partner Haiti Cardiac Alliance is contributing $8,000 to pay for surgery.
+Jess's family also needs help to fund the costs of surgery prep and follow up.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Starlex's family overseas.
-Starlex's father shared, "My family is looking forward to the day when our son can be healthy and normal!"
+It also supports the cost of getting passports and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jess's family overseas.
+Jess's mother shared: "Our family is praying that our son can have surgery as soon as possible!"